 Books about Milton Ulladulla History

 There are many books published about the local history of the Milton Ulladulla district.
 Some are out-of-print but can be borrowed from the Milton or Ulladulla libraries.
-Members of MUHS can also borrow books from the Society’s large collection.
+Members of MUHS can also borrow books from our large collection.

 ‘The Twelve O’Clock Whistle‘

 by Barrie Wilford, with illustrations by Kevin Burns

 The Twelve O’Clock Whistle is a folk history of Milton Ulladulla, where Barrie has recorded his memories of local life in the 1940s and 1950s.
 Several stories in this website are reproduced from Barrie’s book, with his kind permission.

 The Twelve O’Clock Whistle is available from Ulladulla Men’s Shed, Leo Drive, Narrawallee or by post, or contact Barrie direct on 02 4454 4447.
 Cost is $20 per copy.
 Postage and packing is $7 extra.

 Published by BJ Wilford, Burrill Lake, 2016